Combination Locks for Lockers

 Keyless Mechanical Combination Locks for Lockers

-Total Locker Service supplies mechanical combination locks and combi locks for locker doors in schools, workplaces, leisure centres, gyms and changing rooms.
-These keyless locker locks reduce lost-key issues and help staff manage shared or frequently reallocated lockers.
+Total Locker Service supplies mechanical combination locks, fitted code locks and combi locks for locker doors in schools, workplaces, leisure centres, gyms and changing rooms.
+These locks help reduce lost-key issues and make shared or frequently reallocated lockers easier to manage.

-The terms combi lock, combi-lock, combination lock and combination locks are often used for the same type of mechanical keyless locker lock.
-This section focuses on locks fitted directly to locker doors, not loose padlocks.
+The terms combi lock, combi-lock, locker combination lock and mechanical combination lock are often used for the same type of fitted keyless locker lock.
+This section covers locks fitted directly to locker doors, not loose combination padlocks.

-Our range includes the N4CDL, 2800 Series and KL10 KitLock.
-Each model is designed for daily use, simple operation and straightforward administration in managed locker areas.
+The range includes the N4CDL, 2800 Series and KL10 KitLock.
+Each model is designed for daily use, simple operation and practical administration in managed locker areas.

-- Designed for lockers – suitable for many metal, timber and laminate locker doors.
+- Designed for locker doors – suitable for many metal, timber and laminate locker doors.

-- Keyless access – users open the lock with a set numerical code.
+- Keyless access – users open the lock with a numerical code instead of a key.

 - Mechanical operation – no batteries, wiring or electronic programming required.